LTU-RAI/5G-Sierra-Wireless-KPI-AT-ROS1/README.md

 ## Requirements

  The only requirements are Python3 with its related ROS1 dependencies and `pySerial` installed.
-Also, a Sierra Wireless 5G modem properly connected to the host computer is needed.
+Also, a Sierra Wireless 5G modem properly connected to the host computer is needed with a good quality USB-C 3.0 cable.

 ## Forcing Sierra Wireless driver loading

- On `Ubuntu 20.04 LTS`, it is necessary to force the loading of the `Option` driver using the following commands:
+ On `Ubuntu 20.04 and 22.04 LTS`, it is necessary to force the loading of the `Option` driver using the following commands:
 ```bash
 sudo modprobe option
 ```